davidrhoden/davidrhoden-basic-netlify/timeline/unbelievables-first-show-destrehan-may-17-2025.md

 ---
-title: My new banfdfor now called The Unbelievables, played our first show at a house party in Destrehan, Louisiana.
+title: My new band, for now called The Unbelievables, played our first show at a house party in Destrehan, Louisiana.
-date: 2026-05-17T00:00:00
+date: 2025-05-17T00:00:00
 excerpt: We had to sing "Happy Birthday" to a little tyke (Andrew started it).
 summary: We had to sing "Happy Birthday" to a little tyke (Andrew started it).
 image: /static/img/rock/unbelievables/unbelievables-scott-wagners-2-may-17-2025.jpeg